microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserExtension.md

 Set-EntraBetaUserExtension @params
 ```

 This example shows how to update the value of the extension attribute for a specified user.
-You can use the command `Get-EntraBetaUser` to get user object Id.

 - `-ObjectId` parameter specifies the user Id.
 - `-ExtensionName` parameter specifies the name of an extension.